Student Accommodation Costs UK 2026/27

 - On-site maintenance

-- 24-hour security / reception
+- 24-hour security and reception

 - Building insurance

-✗ Usually not included
+Usually not included

-- TV Licence (£174.50/yr — if you watch live TV)
+- TV licence (£174.50 per year if you watch live TV or iPlayer)

 - Food and groceries

-- Personal contents beyond basic cover
+- Additional personal contents cover

-- Laundry (usually coin-operated on-site)
+- Laundry (usually coin-operated on site)

 - Parking